joeRob2468/bws-craft-starter-bootstrap/README.md

-## Hillcrest Hope
+## Dover Development
-This project contains the full starter theme for [Hillcrest Hope](https://www.hillcresthope.org), built on Craft 3 and Webpack 4.
+This project contains the full theme for [Dover Development](https://www.dover-development.com), built on Craft 3 and Webpack 4.

 ## About
 In addition to setting up a new Craft 3 CMS project, this project sets up: